Stalin2391/MD_DSA_Series/2_DSA/1_Binary_Search.md

 #### ❓ Question 2:

-Find the first occurrence of an element in a sorted array
+Find the first occurrence index of an element in a sorted array

 ## Brute Force: